Antonio Pacheco (baseball)

-Antonio Pacheco Massó (born 4 June 1964) is a retired Cuban baseball player.
+Antonio Pacheco Massó (born 4 June 1964) is a Cuban former baseball player.
 He played most of his career as a second baseman with the Santiago de Cuba of the Cuban National Series, and was a frequent member of the Cuba national baseball team, as a 3 times Olympic medalist.
 Pacheco has been a baseball instructor in the New York Yankees farm system since 2014.

 Career

 He played for Japanese corporate team Shidax between 2002 and 2004.

 At the end of his playing career in the National Series, he had posted a career batting average of .334, and held the record for career hits (2,356, since broken).
 He also collected 1,304 RBI, 1,258 runs, 366 doubles, 284 home runs and 63 triples.

 After his retirement as a player, Pacheco returned to manage Santiago, leading the team to an upset in the 2004–05 Cuban National Series.

 He coached the Cuba national baseball team to a silver medal at the 2008 Summer Olympics.

+In 2026, Pacheco was named as a defensive coach for the FCL Yankees the rookie-level affiliate of the New York Yankees.